 By the time these symptoms appear, cleanup becomes significantly more difficult.

-Governance Fails When Teams Overcomplicate It
+Governance Fails When It Becomes Too Hard to Follow

 Governance doesn’t need to be heavy to work.